 In 1895, Britain introduced the coin-operated “Electrophone” to its salons, hotels and restaurants across several cities.
 It was these early European telephone line systems combined with the popularity of the nickel-in-the-slot phonographs introduced in 1890, that paved the way for Shyver’s Multiphone…

 When the concept was adapted in the United States by Kenneth Shyver and his wife Lois in 1939, it went on to be the most successful of these various telephone line-based music libraries.
-Compared to the coin-operated photographs of the time which gave users a choice of only 24 songs, Shyver’s Multiphone offered a much larger selection of up to 170 songs.
+Compared to the coin-operated phonographs of the time which gave users a choice of only 24 songs, Shyver’s Multiphone offered a much larger selection.

 It was around the same time that “jukebox” actually first came into colloquial use in the United States, around 1940.
-The term originates from the “Juke Joints” of Jim Crow’s deep South, where these informal dancing, drinking and gambling establishments (rarely more than ramshackle huts) were primarily operated by African Americans so they could have somewhere to socialise since they were barred from most white entertainment establishments.
+The term originates from the “Juke Joints” of Jim Crow’s deep South, where these informal dancing, drinking and gambling establishments (rarely more than roadside huts) were primarily operated by African Americans so they could have somewhere to socialise outside of the white entertainment establishments they were excluded from.
 The word “juke” derives from the Creole word joog or jug: rowdy, disorderly or wicked.
-When African American workers and former slaves migrated north in the early 20th century, they brought the term with them the term, and the cafes, restaurants and bars that started housing coin-operated phonographs became known as “juke-joints.”
-By the 1930s, the stigma of juke being considered a ‘black’ term was lost and “jukeboxes” became part of general society’s official vocabulary.
+When African American workers and former slaves migrated north in the early 20th century, they brought the term with them, and the cafes, restaurants and bars that started housing coin-operated phonographs became known as “juke-joints.”
+By the 1930s, the stigma of juke being considered a ‘Black’ term was lost and “jukeboxes” became part of general society’s official vocabulary.

 As for Shyver’s Multiphone jukebox?
 When newer technologies allowed jukeboxes to host a larger music library, the Multiphone met its match.
 The 45 rpm records brought forth a new jukebox that could hold more than 100 songs, without the disc jockey ladies waiting at the other end of the line.
 By 1959, the lines went dead and Shyver had taken his Multiphone off the market.

-If you’re interested in owning a piece of this fascinating music history, the rare machines occasionally pop up on eBay and there are currently two up for sale on the online marketplace with a base offer of $1,999.
+If you’re interested in owning a piece of this fascinating music history, the rare machines occasionally pop up on eBay and there’s currently one up for sale on the online marketplace with a base offer of $6,000.
 You can also watch a guy take one apart on Youtube (video quality not great).

-One of the models on offer on eBay was found at an estate sale and was kept in a box since the 1970s.
-Of course with Shyver’s disc jockeys out of commission, it’s only for display, but wouldn’t she make a mighty fine display at that.
-A true music history collector’s item.
+One of the models we found on offer on eBay previously was found at an estate sale and was kept in a box since the 1970s.
+A reminder to always check Grandpa’s attic and the boxes piled up in the garage.